 So, while the 'hug' of zebras is absolutely cute and affectionate looking, it is a more practical adaptation for the wilderness they live in.

-In the African wilderness, zebras are hunted and killed by predators such as leopards, wild dogs, cheetahs, lions, crocodiles, and hyenas.
+In the African wilderness, zebras are hunted and killed by predators such as leopards, African wild dogs, cheetahs, lions, crocodiles, and hyenas.
 Crocodiles can attack zebras by surprise and kill them when they are visiting water sources for a drink.

 Some zebras also die as a result of humans poaching them for meat and the skin.